 - Kuan Yin – Mother of Compassion – Water (Pregnancy Termination)

-The Avalon Rose Chapel will continue to offer funded online workshops for women suffering with these issues
+The Avalon Rose Chapel continues to offer funded online workshops for women suffering with these issues

 - Such an amazing opportunity to journey so deeply and to feel so encouraged and held by Annabel.Helen Rideout, The Healing Womb